kasko/docs/source/products/allianz/guest-guarantee.rst

 Getting started
 ---------------

-This uses the KASKO push API and is a single request.
+This uses the KASKO API.

 Authentication
 --------------